roadtocode4u/docs/c-programming/3-taking-input-from-user/taking-input-from-user.md

 Enter value of num1 :20
 sum of num1 and num2 =30

-Write a C program to input marks in 3 subjects
+Write a C program to input marks of 3 subjects

 **💻Example:**
 ```c